Our Aussie Big Things (Complete List)

 This is a six-metre high Big Ned Kelly, standing guard outside of the Glenrowan Post Office.
 There is another big Ned in front of the Ned Kelly Hotel in Maryborough, QLD.

-Kapunda, South Australia.
-The statue represents the Cornish miners who once worked at the town.
+The Map the Miner statue in Kapunda, South Australia represents the Cornish miners who once worked at the town.

 The Big Winch

 The big winch overlooking Coober Pedy, South Australia.

 Not in New York, though we came across this is the apple isle.
 In Spreyton, just south of Devonport in the north of Tasmania, situated above a fruit store.